kbalog/uis-dat310-spring2016/exercises/php/data/README.md

     * Store all user details (except password hash) in the session.
     * Show a page with the user's details (name, username, email) if the user is logged in; otherwise, show the login form.
   - Use the credentials stored in the users table from the previous exercise.
-  - Note: you can use [exercise7](../../../exercises/php/data/exercise7.php) as a starting point.
+  - Note: you can use [Exercise #7](../../../exercises/php/data/exercise7.php) as a starting point.

   ![Exercise10](images/exercise10.png)